-These statistics emphasise that if organisations do not have an effective HR department, they subsequently fail to see employees' underlying potential through deploying sufficient employee engagement strategies, which could cause them to lose out on attracting and retaining talent.
+These statistics emphasize that if organizations do not have an effective HR department, they subsequently fail to see employees' underlying potential through deploying sufficient employee engagement strategies, which could cause them to lose out on attracting and retaining talent.

 Influencing and Building Relationships

-HR leaders should connect and communicate with the senior management of organisations to educate and share the understanding that employees are pivotal in impacting business results.
-This requires HR leaders to possess strong communication skills and strong conflict management skills at all levels within the organisation.
+HR leaders should connect and communicate with the senior management of organizations to educate and share the understanding that employees are pivotal in impacting business results.
+This requires HR leaders to possess strong communication skills and strong conflict management skills at all levels within the organization.

 The best leader communicates powerfully and broadly.
 Apart from that, a great communicator also needs to have the ability to accurately and empathetically deliver the support and guidance needed.
 Still, their employees resolve problems and increase productivity.

-Consequently, they should harness their functional and technical skills to develop diversity and inclusion initiatives and labour relations to attract, maintain and develop the best personnel to fulfil the business objectives.
+Consequently, they should harness their functional and technical skills to develop diversity and inclusion initiatives and labor relations to attract, maintain and develop the best personnel to fulfil the business objectives.

 The Power of Empathy in People Management